firiusz123/Gimbal_3DOF/README.md

 ## 📖 Project Description

 **Gimbal 3DOF** is a three-axis camera stabilization system (pitch, roll, yaw) designed for integration with drones and small aerial platforms.
-The goal of the project was to create a modular, lightweight, energy-efficient, and weather-resistant solution for hobbyists and professionals alike.
-The system uses an IMU and servos, controlled by an STM32 microcontroller running FreeRTOS.
+The goal of the project was to create a modular, lightweight, energy-efficient gimball, for the Project classes of AGH university of science and technology course , Mechatronic Design .
+The system uses an IMU and servos, controlled by an STM32 microcontroller in the custom PCB , and by Arduino Mega within the prototype , both running with FreeRTOS.
 A Python-based graphical user interface (GUI) is also provided for testing and interaction.
 The working model present on the provided photos is a prototype that doesnt have the custom PCB that has been designed

 ---